-What is Praxis II: The Praxis II test is a standardized test offered by Educational Testing Services (ETS) and designed to evaluate a student's knowledge in his/her content area.
+The Praxis Subject Assessment (formerly the Praxis II) is a standardized test offered by Educational Testing Services (ETS) and designed to evaluate a student's knowledge in his/her content area.

-- Study guides designed by ETS have been purchased for each of the subject areas and are available at the Reserve Desk of the University Library.
-Study Guides can be checked out for a 3-day period.
+Study guides have been purchased for each of the subject areas and are available at the Reserve Desk of the UWSP library.
+Study Guides can be checked out for a three-day period.

-Praxis II Flashcards: The School of Education Advising, Recruitment & Retention Office has sets of flashcards that cover the content of the Praxis II for majors/minors in Early Childhood, Elementary and Special Education.
+The School of Education Academic and Career Advising Center has sets of flashcards that cover the content of the Praxis Subject Assessment for each of the teaching majors and minors offered at UW-Stevens Point.
 Flashcards can be checked out for one week at a time (Monday afternoon through the following Monday morning).
 Please call our office, 715-346-2040, to reserve flashcards.